Secure your seat today and take heart at ZERO TO THREE's Virtual Annual Conference 2021. Registration closes this Friday, October 22.Register Now

 Georgia Takes on the Race to the Top Early Learning Challenge

-Finally, Georgia is expanding its coaching and mentoring system to support infant-toddler teachers located in the E3Z and other rural areas serving high percentages of children with high needs.
+Georgia also used its RTT-ELC to expand its coaching and mentoring system to support infant-toddler teachers located in the E3Z and other rural areas serving high percentages of children with high needs.
 Services are provided in English and Spanish.
-Georgia also expanded the state’s incentives and scholarships programs for early learning educators.

 Learn more about Georgia and how other states are using RTT-ELC funds to strengthen their early childhood systems in ZERO TO THREEs paper, Meeting the Challenge: How the Newest Early Learning Challenge Grantees Can Meet the Needs of Infants and Toddlers.

 Explore More Georgia Focused Resources & Initiatives